WebAssembly/component-model/design/mvp/CanonicalABI.md

-The contents of strings and variable-length lists are stored in memory so lifting these types is essentially the same as loading them from memory; the only difference is that the pointer and length come from `i32` values instead of from linear memory.
+The contents of strings and variable-length lists are stored in memory so lifting these types is essentially the same as loading them from memory; the only difference is that the pointer and length come from ptr-sized values instead of from linear memory.
 Fixed-length lists are lifted the same way as a tuple (via `lift_flat_record` below).
 ```python
 def lift_flat_string(cx, vi):